The influence of finite size particles on fluid velocity and transport though porous media: Conclusions

 The complexity of the fluid-suspended particles interaction, flow hydrodynamics, the coupling between particles size, local fluid velocity and associated transport have been widely overlooked.
-Our results estimate the effect of these phenomena on macroscopic flow kinematics and transport which are relevant for mixing, reaction kinetics and filtration.
-We expect these results to be also of relevance in more complex scenarios where also morphological variability, in terms of grains shape \citep{Alhashmi2016,Xiong2016,Wu2019} plays critical roles, e.g. in groundwater contamination and remediation~\cite{Kahler2019}, enhanced hydrocarbon recovery~\cite{Kar2015}, transport through river sediments that create a closely packed pore network~\cite{Lei2022}, water filtration systems~\cite{Kosvintsev2002} and extra-cellular transport in brain tissue~\cite{Nicholson2017}.
-Also, for pores surrounded by a single grain that cannot host a net transfer of fluid, the so called dead-end pores, which have been recently shown to host laminar flow vortexes and are able to trap fluid for long times~\cite{Bordoloi2022}, it would be interesting to estimate the impact of fluid-suspended particles interaction and flow hydrodynamics. \\
+Our results estimate the effect of these phenomena on macroscopic flow kinematics and transport which are relevant for mixing, reaction kinetics, filtration and bacterial transport that often are found as aggregates of variable size.
+We expect these results to be also of relevance in more complex scenarios where also morphological variability, in terms of grain shape \citep{Alhashmi2016,Xiong2016,Wu2019} plays critical roles, e.g. in groundwater contamination and remediation~\cite{Kahler2019}, enhanced hydrocarbon recovery~\cite{Kar2015}, transport through river sediments that create a closely packed pore network~\cite{Lei2022}, water filtration systems~\cite{Kosvintsev2002} and extra-cellular transport in brain tissue~\cite{Nicholson2017}.
+Also, for pores surrounded by a single grain that cannot host a net transfer of fluid, the so-called dead-end pores, which have been recently shown to host laminar flow vortexes and are able to trap fluid for long times~\cite{Bordoloi2022}, it would be interesting to estimate the impact of fluid-suspended particles interaction and flow hydrodynamics. \\

 {\bf Acknowledgments:} This work was funded by the EU H2020 program within FET-OPEN project NARCISO (Grant Agreement no. 828890).
 We further acknowledge computing resources at FZ Jülich under grant PFAMDIS and at ZIH under grant WIR.